nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 ## Package Discovery And Introspection

-The `porchctl rpkg` command group contains commands for interacting with packages managed by the Package Orchestration service. the `r` prefix used in the command group name stands for 'remote'.
+The `porchctl rpkg` command group contains commands for interacting with package revisions managed by the Package Orchestration service. the `r` prefix used in the command group name stands for 'remote'.

-The `porchctl rpkg get` command list the packages in registered repositories:
+The `porchctl rpkg get` command list the package revisions in registered repositories:

 ```bash
 $ porchctl rpkg get -A